Rice production in the United States: Early history

 African rice (a separate species from Asian rice, originally domesticated in the inland delta of the Upper Niger River) was introduced first to the United States in the 17th century.

 However Carolina rice, a sample of Patna rice was the first rice to be domestically consumed and later adopted by masses in America.
 Patna Rice was already highly popular in Europe by this time and accounted for most of its rice imports.

 It is mentioned to have been under cultivation in Virginia as far back as 1609, although it is reported that one bushel of rice had been sent to the colony later, in the summer of 1671, on the cargo vessel William and Ralph.
 In 1685, a bag of Madagascar rice known as "Gold Seede" (Asian rice) was given to Dr. Henry Woodward.
 A tax law of 26 September 1691 had permitted payment of taxes by the colonists by way of rice and other commodities.

 The colonies of South Carolina and Georgia prospered and amassed great wealth from Asian rice planting, based on the slave labor and knowledge obtained from the Senegambia area of West Africa and from coastal Sierra Leone.
 One batch of slaves was advertised as "a choice cargo of Windward and Gold Coast Negroes, who have been accustomed to the planting of rice."
 At the port of Charleston, through which 40% of all American slave imports passed, slaves from Africa brought the highest prices in recognition of their prior knowledge of rice culture, which was put to use on the many rice plantations around Georgetown, Charleston, and Savannah.
-The enslavement of Africans from Senegambia and Sierra Leone was intentional, as these people were from regions that grew rice and would eventually lead to the development of successful rice industries in many states like South Carolina.
+The enslavement of Africans from Senegambia and Sierra Leone was strategic, as these people were from regions that grew rice and would eventually lead to the development of successful rice industries in many states like South Carolina.